mihirkelkar/website/csvapione.md

 	return csv.DataFileKey
 }
 ```

-`
-This file can now be used as a package to be imported into a web-app to parse csv files and convert them to an intermediate go struct representation.
+This file can now be used as a package and imported into a web-app to parse csv files and convert them to an intermediate go struct representation.

 In part B, we will build the basics of a golang web-app using Docker and link it to a MySQL database.
 We will
 setup the correct schema for this database and then work to build a function that can parse an uploaded file